In EYFS, reading is an important feature inside and outside the classroom. We have a range of ways in which we promote reading:

 - Predict (make simple predictions about a book)

-Welford on Avon uses fully decodable books and Book Banded Enrichment Texts to ensure books are the right level of challenge for children so they make good progress.
-Children can choose new books to read at home once a week.
+Welford on Avon uses fully decodable books and Enrichment Texts to ensure books are the right level of challenge for children, so they make good progress.
+Children are given new books to read at home once a week.
 In addition, pupils take home a word box, which contains the tricky words from the Phonics Phase they are currently working in and the appropriate graphemes to practice at home.